-Which is why some people in the public spotlight are often not bothered by negative press, but are happy anyway they’ll get air time and people will be exposed to them.
+This is why some people in the public spotlight are often not bothered by the negative press but are happy anyway that they’ll get air time and people will be exposed to them.

 Similarly, we are more likely to believe as true what we heard several times, independently of whether or not it was true in the first place (Trump used it across his campaign and even in the debate with Clinton, check here an analysis of his tricks).